 Chair emeritus Parker Williamson—Retired CEO, The Presbyterian Lay Committee., Inc. Board member 1982-2012.

 Cathy Swanson, MPH, Chief Executive Officer, since 1990.
 Staff medical social worker 1988-1990.
 Hospice Administrator Certificate Program, 2002.
 MPH, UNC-Chapel Hill, 2000.
 BS-Social Work, Western Carolina University.
 Nonprofit Management Certification, Duke University, 1995.
-The Carolinas Center for Hospice and End of Life Care's Board of Directors, vice-chair/ chair-elect, 2012-present; previously served on Hospice of the Carolinas Board of Directors, 1996-1999, chairing the Standards and Ethics Cmte., 1993-1998; Accreditation Commission for Health Care’s Board of Directors, 1995-1998.
+The Carolinas Center for Hospice and End of Life Care's Board of Directors, chair, 2014-present, vice-chair/ chair-elect, 2012-2014; previously served on Hospice of the Carolinas Board of Directors, 1996-1999, chairing the Standards and Ethics Cmte., 1993-1998; Accreditation Commission for Health Care’s Board of Directors, 1995-1998.
 Vocational Excellence Award from Lenoir Rotary Club, 2009.
 Peter Keese Leadership Award from The Carolinas Center for Hospice and End-of-Life Care, 2002.
 Delta Omega Honorary Public Health Society, 2001.
 Community involvement has included Altrusa Club, Caldwell Friends' Board of Directors, Committee for Healthy Families' Board of Directors, Caldwell Council for Women, Ryan White Consortium, and Lenoir Service League.